nglgzz/awesome-clean-tech/README.md

 - [Intergovernmental Panel on Climate Change](https://www.ipcc.ch/library/) - United Nations body for assessing the science related to climate change.
 - [NASA climate](http://climate.nasa.gov/) - Vital signs of the planet, facts, and solutions.

+## Technology

+- [HCL](https://www.hcltech.com/) - HCL is trying to introduce eco- friendly products in the market and it has recently launched the HCL ME 40 notebooks.
+These notebooks do not use any polyvinyl chloride (PVC) material or other harmful chemicals and the Bureau of Energy Efficiency, India already given it a five star rating.

 ## License

 This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](./LICENSE).